Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/Hillshade_Renderer/README.md

 # Hillshade renderer

 This sample shows how to apply a HillshadeRenderer to a RasterLayer.
+A hillshade, also known as shaded relief, is a grayscale representation of a 3D surface, with the sun's relative position taken into account for shading the image.

 ![](screenshot.png)